256cats/fullstack-koa-react-redux-typescript/README.md

  * Webpack Hot Module Replacement works out of the box
  * Watch mode - server auto-restarts on code changes
  * Production version build in the `build` folder
- * Dockerized version with ElasticSearch [In progress]
+ * Dockerized version with ElasticSearch [work in progress]

 ## How to run - dev mode

 ```
-docker-compose up
+docker-compose up [wait for docker to start elasticsearch]
 yarn
 yarn start-dev
 ```